 If you haven’t had time to watch the video for my appearance at the CXCon accessibility event recently, there’s now an article summarising the key points, including quotes from yours truly.
 So do check out our Dos & Don’ts of Designing For Disability to learn about some of the barriers we face when trying to use websites.
 And don’t forget you can watch all of the other videos from the event too, they’re very informative.

 The annual Sight Village event is always a fantastic opportunity to check out the latest products and services available to visually impaired people.
 But this year they were naturally unable to put on any exhibitions in person.
-So they created a Virtual Sight Village instead, with content from lots of different people and organisations, and you can now check out the videos from Day 1 & Day 2.
-They covered a great deal, so do take a look through those playlists, as there’s a good chance you’ll find something that interests you.
+So they created a Virtual Sight Village instead, with content from lots of different people and organisations.
+I didn’t see it all, but I checked out a few little bits and pieces from it.

 There are also a few things by fellow bloggers that I thought I’d mention:

 - There’s a new podcast called Rare With Flair by Casey Greer (from How Casey Sees It) and her best friend Cassandra Mendez, both of whom have the same visual impairment.
 In the podcast they aim to “showcase the beauty and normalcy in disability, while having fun together”, including chat about accessibility, friendships, style and more.
 So do check them out and give them your support.

 - Emily at Fashioneyesta has made an informative video about How to Help a Visually Impaired Person Whilst Social Distancing, which she’s also written a blog post about recently too.

 - And if you have an interest in audio description, check out Juan’s interview with audio description narrator Roy Samuelson, which is very interesting.